LuckxSz/New-Year-Eve-CountDown/README.md

 # Responsible  New Year Eve CountDown
-hey, I made this project using html - css and a lil bit of js , hope you enjoy it !  <br>
+hey, I made this project using html, css and a lil bit of javascript , hope you enjoy it !  <br>
 you can acess this project here : https://luckxsz.github.io/New-Year-Eve-CountDown/

 for PC :  <br>